eembc/sec-trace/README.md

 The folder `data/` contains results collected on an Ubuntu 20 machine.
 The log contains the raw traces.
 The table are the final results.

+# Debug issues

+If you see the error "ssl not in this scope" (or similar) when running GDB, it means fcf protection was not enabled.
+Set the env variable for CFLAGS, re-run cmake and make.